nathan-gilbert/lua-lab/README.md

 ## Downsides

 - Not a ton of library support compared to say, Python or Javascript.
+But, check out `luarocks` project (kinda like npm for Lua)
 - Scoping issues -- variables are global by default.
-- Error handling kinda like Go -- which means lots of blocks where you're just testing the return value of a function for an error, lol.
+- Error handling kinda like Go -- which means lots of blocks where you're just testing _one or more_ of the return values of a function for an error, lol.
 - Debugging can be challenging, especially when embedded

 ## Getting started